Vectoryzed/Machine-Learning/1 - Linear Regression with Multiple Variables/ex1/README.md

 # Linear Regression with Multiple Variables: project overview

-In this project linear regression was implemented on MATLAB and how it works on data has been showed.
+In this project linear regression has been implemented on MATLAB and how it works on data has been showed.

 Major steps taken: